upperlinecode/intro-to-swift/day-1/about-page-lab.md

 ```Swift
 @IBOutlet weak var Name: UILabel!
 ```
-This is where the Name IBOutlet is created.
+- This is where the Name IBOutlet is created.
 An IBOutlet simply connects a property in our view to our controller.
 Click on the Main.storyboard file (If it doesn't show up as a picture of an iPhone and you just see code, right click on the file name and select open as -> interface builder - storyboard).
+- If you click on "Name", a box around it will appear.
+This box will fill up with the string from the controller when you run the application.